beached/daw_json_link/docs/cookbook/json_nullable.md

-# Optional Values
+# json_nullable types

-null or optional values are supported by using the `json_nullable` mapping type or appending the type name with `_null` to use the convenience wrapper.
-The requirement of the underlying type is that it will be default constructable for null values.
+nullable types are supported by using the `json_nullable` mapping type or appending the type name with `_null` to use the convenience wrapper.
+The requirement of the underlying type is that it will be default constructable for null values or support the [Nullable Concept](nullable_value_concept.md).

 Take the following JSON
 ```json